seth2000/KnockKnock.Web/README.md

    Copy the files in the bin folder in Zip file, no need install.

+6. Run and test the code

+   nodemon app.js

 ## Test by Curl at Windows Environment